so24def/js_simple_obstacle_game/README.md

 or

-- In the repo, "chrome cors disable.lnk" can be used to open a browser page with cors policy disabled, then the html file can be opened by typing the recommended file path in the search bar.
+- In the repo, "chrome cors disable.bat" can be used to open a browser page with cors policy disabled, then the html file can be opened by typing the recommended file path in the search bar.
+(Or drag-drop the html file on Chrome tab)

 Oyunu tarayıcıda başarılı bir şekilde çalıştırabilmek için tarayıcıdaki CORS politikası devre dışı bırakılmalıdır.